Configure datetime partitioning¶

 However, when your data has an intrinsic time-based component, you must be cautious about target leakage.
 Although DataRobot offers datetime partitioning to guard against target leakage, you should always use your domain expertise to evaluate features prior to modeling.

 The project in this notebook simulates a project with a time-based component that uses out-of-time validation (OTV) modeling.
-Note that this is not the same as time series modeling, even though the way DataRobot defines backtests for time series is very similar.
+Note that this is not the same as Time Series modeling, even though the way DataRobot defines backtests for time series is very similar.
+You can download the notebook from the API user guide home page.

 - A Pandas dataframe (df) with an indicated target feature.